 Advice and Overview

 NERSC provides many facilities for storing data and performing analysis.
 However, transferring data - whether over the wide area network or with NERSC - can be expensive and time consuming.
 This page explains the mechanisms NERSC provides to move your data from one place to another.
 A good strategy, once your data is resident at NERSC, is to perform your analysis in situ, rather than transferring the data elsewhere for analysis.
 The NERSC consultant can help you formulate plans for efficient data management.

 NERSC File Systems

 NERSC has a number of shared file systems that are available from all computers: Project, Home, and Global Scratch.
 These file systems are ideal for sharing data among different platforms.
-In addition, Hopper and Edison have large, high-speed local scratch file systems.
+In addition, Edison and Cori have large, high-speed local scratch file systems.
 Please refer to NERSC file systems for details.

 External Data Transfer